 The Horse's Hoof Diet Guidelines

-by Yvonne Welz ©2007
+by Yvonne Welz ©2011

-Revised 12/07
+Revised 04/11

 How do you keep your horse's diet as natural as possible in the modern world?
 What if you don't have 100 acres of varied terrain to supply your horse with the different plants and minerals that it requires to fulfill its nutritional needs?
 There are so many diets programs available, often with contradictory opinions about what and what not to feed.
 It can get so confusing!
 In our opinion, what matters most, when trying out a supplement program, is that you are able to see positive results in your horses--an improvement in their overall health and bloom.
 We've found what works best for us, and for many of our friends.
 These recommendations are based on our own trial and error experiences, and on our own latest nutritional research findings.

 1. Forage: Feed free choice grass hay or pasture as much as possible.
-Try to always provide something for the horse to munch on 24 hours per day, providing lower quality hays to the easy-keepers as needed.
-Try to limit alfalfa or legume hays to no more than 10% of the total daily hay quantity -- but it may be a good idea to feed a pound of alfalfa daily to any horse that is NOT on grass pasture, for the extra nutrients.
-Try to purchase pesticide free or organic hays whenever they are available.
+Ideally, try to always provide something for the horse to munch on 24 hours per day.
+Provide lower quality grass hays to the easy-keepers.
+We highly recommend slow-feeding systems!
+If available and affordable, it is ideal to purchase pesticide-free or organic hays.
+Realistically, this is not an option for most horsesowners, but perhaps that will change if demand increases.
 Forage should be the basis of the equine diet.
 For more information about choosing appropriate hays and grasses for horses, visit safergrass.org.
-Many horses with hoof problems are very sensitive to sugar content of hay, and some grass hays can be high in sugar!
+Some horses with hoof problems are very sensitive to sugar content of hay, and some grass hays can be high in sugar!
 In general, cool season grasses (orchard, timothy, brome) are higher in sugars than the warm season grasses (bermuda, prairie grass).

 2. Energy Sources:

-©2007 by The Horse's Hoof.
+©2011 by The Horse's Hoof.
 All rights reserved.
 No part of these publications may be reproduced by any means whatsoever without the written permission of the publisher and/or authors.
 The information contained within these articles is intended for educational purposes only, and not for diagnosing or medicinally prescribing in any way.
 Readers are cautioned to seek expert advice from a qualified health professional before pursuing any form of treatment on their animals.
 Opinions expressed herein are those of the authors and do not necessarily reflect those of the publisher.

 If you don't see a column to the left: To view the frames version of this site, please click here: TheHorsesHoof.com